Oracle loses another JEDI court battle. Its campaign against Amazon may have succeeded anyway.

-Although Amazon itself was once again cleared of wrongdoing, the court concluded that two former defense officials “ignored their ethical responsibilities” by negotiating employment with the e-commerce giant while they worked on JEDI as government officials.
-And a long-running influence campaign led by Oracle spurred the President’s involvement at a critical moment last summer, people familiar with the matter told The Post at the time.
+Although Amazon itself was once again cleared of wrongdoing, the court concluded that two former defense officials “disregarded their ethical responsibilities” by negotiating employment with the e-commerce giant while they worked on JEDI as government officials.
+And a long-running influence campaign led by Oracle spurred the President’s involvement at a critical moment last summer, people familiar with the matter told The Post at the time.e

 The President’s alleged intervention prompted still more litigation and controversy, as a bid protest brought by Amazon has centered on the president’s antipathy towards Bezos, Amazon and the Washington Post.
 [The Washington Post is owned by Jeff Bezos.]